-The treatment day can be tiring but the only side effect is likely to be a heavy pressure headache once the frame has been removed and possibly some minor bleeding from where the frame has been.
+The treatment day can be tiring, but the only side effects are likely to be a heavy pressure headache once the frame has been removed and possibly some minor bleeding from where the frame has been.
 Over the following weeks, some patients experience headaches, dizziness and nausea.
-However, no patient usually experiences these for more than 2-3 weeks and many patients experience no side effects at all.
+However, no patient usually experiences these for more than two to three weeks, and many patients experience no side effects at all.

-The SRS procedure means that follow up and regular scans at the 3, 6 and 12 month periods allows your consultant to see the effectiveness of the treatment.
+The SRS procedure means that follow-up and regular scans at the three-, six- and twelve-month periods allow your consultant to see the effectiveness of the treatment.

-When having Gamma Knife treatment, the frame is held by screws.
-Once the frame was on I did get the most excruciating pressure headache.
-However I had a very switched on nurse, who gave me IV paracetamol and within 15 minutes the pain lifted.
+'When having Gamma Knife treatment, the frame is held by screws.
+Once the frame was on, I did get the most excruciating pressure headache.
+However, I had a very switched-on nurse, who gave me IV paracetamol, and within 15 minutes the pain lifted.
 I felt great, hungry and ready to eat!
 I know everyone is different, but I suggest strike when the iron's hot and avoid any pain if possible.
-It's also a cliche, but to remain positive does make a difference.
-It's hard, but I came through a more resilient human being.
+It's also a cliché, but to remain positive does make a difference.
+It's hard, but I came through a more resilient human being.'